 But remember, a brand is not a logo, a website or a shiny looking graphic.
 A brand is a movement, a feeling, it’s a group that stands for something.

-Great brands make you feel, and great brands behind great products only means people will get to feel what your brands stand for seeing your product
+Great brands make you feel, and great brands behind great products allow people to feel your brands place in the world.

 Product features will either add value to your goal or take it away.
 Through the development process you will come across features that you love, but don’t add value to your mission you set out in the beginning.